lucaszischka/FirstOpenViews/README.md

 # Installation

-The preferred way of installing BottomSheet is via the [Swift Package Manager](https://swift.org/package-manager/).
+The preferred way of installing FirstOpenViews is via the [Swift Package Manager](https://swift.org/package-manager/).

 >Xcode 11 integrates with libSwiftPM to provide support for iOS, watchOS, and tvOS platforms.